 - Pulling in the slides — Slides can catch the wind, causing a whole trailer or motorhome to flip.
 Pull them in.

 - Filling the water tanks and hitching up — If it’s going to be very windy or if a tornado is headed your way, consider filling your tanks to add more weight to your rig.
 If you have a trailer, hitching it to the truck can also help keep it upright.

 6. Use common storm sense

 Of course, you’ll also want to use your common sense when it comes to storms.
-Don’t hang out outdoors in a lightning storm, and avoid pools or other bodies of water while there is lightning in the area.
-If there is hail, get away from skylights and windshields if possible.
+Don’t hang out outdoors in a lightning storm.
+Avoid pools or other bodies of water.
+Especially if there is lightning in the area.
+If there is hail, get away from skylights and windshields.

-Finally, you will want to watch for flooding and evacuate quickly and head for higher ground if it looks like water is headed your way.
+Finally, you will want to watch for flooding and evacuate quickly.
+Head for higher ground if it looks like water is headed your way.

 Stay safe while you’re out camping this season.
 You won’t want to get stuck out in a storm like this one captured by The Deprey’s, where strong winds flipped campers in Myrtle Beach:

 See also: Our Close Encounter With A Tornado Storm